core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 #### New Sender ID for the Endpoint {#new-sender-id}

 The Group Manager may assign a new Sender ID to an endpoint, while leaving the Gid, Master Secret and Master Salt unchanged in the group.
-In this case, the Group Manager MUST assign a Sender ID that has never been assigned before in the group.
+In this case, the Group Manager MUST assign a Sender ID that has never been assigned before in the group under the current Gid value.

 Having retrieved the new Sender ID, and potentially other missing data of the immutable Security Context, the endpoint can derive a new Sender Context (see {{ssec-sender-recipient-context}}).
 When doing so, the endpoint re-initilizes the Sender Sequence Number in its Sender Context to 0.